pivotal/docs-tas-adapter/install.md

     kubectl get service envoy -n projectcontour -ojsonpath='{.status.loadBalancer.ingress[*].ip}'
     ```

-   > **Note**: If you are using a cluster deployed on AWS, your LoadBalancer will have a DNS name instead of an IP address.
+   > **Note:** If you are using a cluster deployed on AWS, your LoadBalancer has a DNS name instead of an IP address.

 1. Create an A record in your DNS zone that resolves the configured API FQDN to the external IP address from step 1.
 This step varies depending on your DNS provider.

-   > **Note**: If you are using a cluster deployed on AWS, you should create a CNAME record that resolves to the DNS name of the load balancer instead of an A record.
+   > **Note:** If you are using a cluster deployed on AWS, create a CNAME record that resolves to the DNS name of the load balancer instead of an A record.

-1. Create a wilcard A record in your DNS zone that resolves all sub-domains of the configured application domain to the external IP address from step 1.
+1. Create a wildcard A record in your DNS zone that resolves all sub-domains of the configured application domain to the external IP address from step 1.
 This step varies depending on your DNS provider.

 1. Verify that the Contour HTTPProxy for the API endpoint is valid: